Skip to definition.

 - right

-2. Socially right or correct
+2. Socially appropriate or approved

-"correct behaviour"
+"correct behaviour";

 3. In accord with accepted standards of usage or procedure